 Our comment: We acted for the seller on this one, and it was perfect for auction given it ticks a lot of the boxes many of the investors moving from residential to commercial want i.e. Blue-chip, long lease, inflation-linked rent reviews, whole building, large plot and good lot size.
 We guided it at a fair price from the outset in order to attract serious buyers only and will be selling one more Europcar, in Liverpool, in the October auction.

-If you are looking for a commercial property investment in 2017 by auction or privately we can assist.
-We have a number of off-market investments available now, and will be actively buying and selling in the upcoming October auction.
-We are also hosting an Autumn Market Review on Wednesday 8th November in Central London, please contact Nilesh to register your interest.
+If you are looking for commercial property investment in 2017 by auction or privately we can assist.
+We have a number of off-market investments available now and will be actively buying and selling in the upcoming October auction.
+We are also hosting an Autumn Market Review on Wednesday 8th November in Central London, please contact us here to find out more.